giorgalis/skroutz.gr/README.md

 ## Welcome to the Portable Class Library for accessing the skroutz.gr API

-Preliminary documantation may be found [here](http://dotnet.media/)
+Preliminary documantation may be found at [dotnet.media](http://dotnet.media/)